frstrtr/p2pool-merged-v36/MULTIADDRESS_MINING_GUIDE.md

 ### "Invalid address" Error
 - Ensure addresses are for the correct network (testnet vs mainnet)
 - Check address format (no extra spaces or characters)
-- Verify colon separator between addresses
+- Verify comma separator between addresses

 ### Dogecoin Rewards Not Received
 - Check if pool detected auxpow: Look for "Detected auxpow-capable merged mining daemon" in logs